MichielsenM/FOAM/README.md

 This repository is an open-source package, GNU-licensed, and any improvements provided by the users are well accepted.
 See GNU License in LICENSE.

-### Note for contributors
-Please submit pull requests to the developer branch instead of the master branch.
-The master branch will be updated from time to time when possible conflicts between different pull requests have been resolved.

 ## contents

 1. `foam`: The FOrward Asteroseismic Modelling python package